 - The right to remove consent, where you have provided it, at any time.

-- The right to ask for access to your personal data.
+- The right to ask for access to your personal information.

-- The right to ask to correct your personal data if it’s wrong.
+- The right to ask to correct your personal information if it's wrong.

-- The right to ask us to delete your personal data.
+- The right to ask us to delete your personal information in certain situations.

-- The right to ask us to help you move your personal data to other companies.
-You have a right to ask that we provide your personal data in an easily readable format to another company.
+- The right to ask us to help you move your personal information to other companies.
+You have a right to ask that we provide your personal information in a structured, commonly used and machine-readable format to another company in certain situations.